 1/2 cup granulated sugar

 1/2 teaspoon salt or to taste depending on how salty your bacon is

 4 strips good quality bacon, cut into 1/2-inch pieces

 1 finely diced or thinly sliced hard boiled egg for garnish (optional)

-- Beat the sugar into the egg.
-Add the vinegar, water and salt; beat well.
+- Beat the sugar into the eggs.
+Add the vinegar, water and salt; whisk together well.

-- Add the egg liquid to the bacon mixture and cook over medium heat until thickened, stirring constantly.
+- Add the egg mixture to the bacon mixture very slowly, whisking constantly.
+Cook over medium heat until thickened, stirring constantly.

 - This may be made ahead and reheated for serving.